albertattard/java-boot-camp/03 - Classes, Methods and Objects.md

     Please refer to the *[is boolean the right choice?](#is-boolean-the-right-choice)* section for an in-depth discussion about this topic.

     Sometimes a property is used for various purposes.
-Instead of creating a new property, (`status` or `empty`, depending with approach you took), we could use the `itemId` property, as shown in the following example.
+Instead of creating a new property, (`space` or `empty`, depending with approach you took), we could use the `itemId` property, as shown in the following example.

     **⚠️ NOT RECOMMENDED!!**